Round Cut Diamond Buying Guide

 When looking at the photos on the left, are you able to identify the correct grading order?

 (Answers (left side): First Row = G, L, E. Second Row = F, J, D. Third Row = H, K, I.)

-As another example, the Color of this H graded diamond with SI2 Clarity in a 14K white gold setting looks identical to the Color of this I graded diamond with SI2 Clarity in a similar setting, while the diamond cost is nearly 8% more.
-Even an expert would have a hard time noticing the Color difference under 10x magnification.
+As you probably noticed, the eye has a difficult time deciphering any one element of a diamond, such as color, in this case.
+As another example, the color of this H graded diamond with SI2 clarity in a 14K white gold setting from James Allen looks identical to the color of this I graded diamond with SI2 clarity in a similar setting, but the price of the H graded diamond is nearly 8% more.
+Even an expert would have a hard time noticing the color difference under 10x magnification.

-In general, we recommend the J Color for white gold solitaire rings and K or L Color for yellow gold solitaire rings.
+In addition to reviewing the diamond for color, consider the setting that will be used.
+A diamond should appear colorless in relation to its setting.
+In general, we recommend the J color for white gold solitaire rings and K or L Color for yellow gold solitaire rings.
 We strongly encourage viewing the diamond closely and asking an expert for assistance.
 It could save you hundreds or even thousands of dollars in an area that will likely go unnoticed to the naked eye.

-For more information on Diamond Color, check out our Diamond Color Guide.
+For more information on diamond color, check out our diamond color guide.

-If you’re looking for a timeless Diamond with impressive brilliance, a Round Cut Diamond may be the perfect choice.
-Consider first the quality of the diamond’s Cut, then its Color and Clarity, to ensure the most stunning Round Cut Diamond.
+If you’re looking for a timeless diamond with impressive brilliance, a round cut diamond may be the perfect choice.
+Consider first the quality of the diamond’s cut, then its color and clarity, to ensure the most stunning round cut diamond.

 To confirm you’re making a smart purchasing decision, contact one of our experts who can help with reviewing and identifying high quality diamonds.